Abhinav180305/Amazon-clone/README.md

 # Amazon-clone
-This is My first Git Repository.
+This is my first Git Repository.